MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     // Do things, but expect that traits or other advanced features may not be available in the loaded schema
 ```

-Following this guidance, data producers and consumers will be able to interop over multiple metadata formats, by leveraging the SDK to achieve this format “transparency”.
+Following this guidance, data producers and consumers will be able to interop over multiple metadata formats by leveraging the SDK to achieve this format “transparency”.

-## Final words
+## Conclusion

-In this article we have seen how Common Data Model evolved from basic representation of structure of the data to a more feature-rich semantics-based metadata language, and how a powerful programming interface was built to simplify interactions with the schemas written in this new language.
-We have seen how easy it is to use this interface to convert between old and new metadata format, and we've learned how to handle special constructs present in each format.
+In this article we have seen how Common Data Model evolved from a basic representation of the structure of the data to a more feature-rich, semantics-based, metadata language, and how a powerful programming interface was built to simplify interactions with the schemas written in this new language.
+We have seen how easy it is to use this interface to convert between old and new metadata format, and we've learned how to handle the constructs present in each format.

-Service teams can use this guidance to get started preparing their services for the time when "model.json" format is no longer in use, and the new "manifest.cdm.json" is the metadata format of choice for cloud solutions built by Microsoft and leveraged by its partners.
+Service teams can use this guide to get started preparing their services for the time when the "model.json" format is no longer in use, and the new "manifest.cdm.json" is the metadata format of choice for cloud solutions built by Microsoft and leveraged by its partners.
 With the full backing and support available through open sourced tools, the service teams can expect to see a controlled metadata format transition in near future across relevant Microsoft product offerings.

 Recommended further reading: